makeplans/makeplans-api/readme.md

 ### Normal state flow

 The normal booking flow when a customer initiates a new booking starts with `awaiting_verification`.
 If verification is required MakePlans sends out email or SMS for the customer to verify.
 When successfully verified the state is updated to `confirmed` or `awaiting_confirmation` if reservations requires confirmation by administrator.
-For confirmation it is the updated to `confirmed` as normally if confirmed, and to `declined` if it is not confirmed.
+For confirmation it is then updated to `confirmed` as normally if confirmed, and to `declined` if it is not confirmed.

 Bookings that have been confirmed and then cancelled, either by customer or administrator, are set to `cancelled`.